 Clean your shower drain as follows:

-- Pour hot water into the drain followed by 120 ml (half a cup) of bicarbonate soda.
+- Pour hot water into the drain, then 120 ml (half a cup) of bicarbonate soda.

-- After 10 minutes, add 120 ml of white vinegar followed by more hot cover.
+- After 10 minutes, add 120 ml of white vinegar, then more hot cover.

-Another method of cleaning a shower drain is by applying a commercial cleaner to the opening of the shower drain then cleaning with a toothbrush.
+Another method for cleaning a shower drain is by applying a commercial cleaner to the opening of the shower drain and then cleaning it with a toothbrush.
 Remove the drain cover to wash underneath it and remove any debris like hair from it.

-To keep hair and other items from clogging up your drain, install a plug guard over the drain.
+Install a plug guard over the drain to keep hair and other items from clogging up your drain.
 You then only need to remove the dirt captured every few days.
+Use this same procedure to clean the washing machine drain.

 How to Clean Shower Doorknobs